- Current Students

 In particular, there is an enormous need for secondary science, mathematics, and technology teachers.
 With the Education Double Degree, students are licensed to teach in a public school classroom right after graduation.

 The Education Double Degree is designed for students who want to gain employment as teachers with the Oregon Initial 1 teaching license upon graduation.
-Education Double Degree courses are available during summer terms and at some community colleges.
+Some Education Double Degree courses are available during summer terms and at some community colleges.

 In addition, students will graduate with a competitive advantage.
 Employers say they prefer students with multiple degrees because they are perceived to be better disciplined, focused, and skilled in time management.